 New Jersey Living Will Form

-New Jersey living will allows an individual to record their life-sustaining medical preferences.
-The form, known as an “Instruction Directive,” approves or declines treatments such as CPR, artificial hydration, and mechanical ventilation.
-If the individual becomes terminally ill and loses their ability to communicate, physicians must follow the document’s care instructions.
+New Jersey living will allows an individual to state the treatments they want to receive in an end-of-life situation.
+The form, known as an “Instruction Directive,” approves or declines procedures such as CPR, artificial hydration, and ventilation.
+If the individual becomes terminally ill and loses the ability to communicate, physicians must follow the document’s instructions.

 New Jersey Living Will Form

-New Jersey living will allows an individual to record their life-sustaining medical preferences.
-The form, known as an “Instruction Directive,” approves or declines treatments such as CPR, artificial hydration, and mechanical ventilation.
-If the individual becomes terminally ill and loses their ability to communicate, physicians must follow the document’s care instructions.
+New Jersey living will allows an individual to state the treatments they want to receive in an end-of-life situation.
+The form, known as an “Instruction Directive,” approves or declines procedures such as CPR, artificial hydration, and ventilation.
+If the individual becomes terminally ill and loses the ability to communicate, physicians must follow the document’s instructions.

 • Laws§ 26:2H-64